raspberrypilearning/hair-today/en/step_5.md

 + Open up the starter trinket [rpf.io/combover](http://rpf.io/combover){:target="_blank"}.

-You will see some HTML code inside `index.html` and some CSS code inside `style.css`.
+You will see some HTML code in the `index.html` tab and some CSS code in the `style.css` tab.

 ![Starter code](images/starter-code.png)

-+ Click on the image icon near the top right-hand corner of the code area.
++ Click on the image icon in the top right-hand corner of the code area.

 ![Image icon](images/image-icon.png)

 + Click **Add image**, then **Upload**, then **Click to select files**.
 You will need a free Trinket account to be able to upload images.

-+ Select the hair image you just made and the image of a face you've chosen.
++ Select the hair image you just made and the image of a face you picked out earlier.

 Wait for the images to upload, then make sure that both are selected in green so that you can use them in this trinket.